 Dr. John Song’s Vision for Health Equity: Dignity in Death and Dying While in Prison

 At the heart of bioethics lies the pursuit of a compassionate and just society.
 Dr. John Song embodied this heartfelt approach as a bioethicist and an advocate for health equity for the homeless, individuals with HIV/AIDs, and people in prison.
-Join us for a special Ethics Grand Rounds where we will honor Dr. Song's legacy and share the findings of his final research project, "Advance Care Planning and Goals of Care for Unrepresented Older Prisoners," funded by the Alex and Rita Hillman Foundation and passed on to his colleague Susan O'Conner-Von to complete after his passing in March 2019.
+This special Ethics Grand Rounds honored Dr. Song's legacy and shared the findings of his final research project, "Advance Care Planning and Goals of Care for Unrepresented Older Prisoners," funded by the Alex and Rita Hillman Foundation and passed on to his colleague Susan O'Conner-Von to complete after his passing in March 2019.
 The project focused on supporting prisoners’ autonomy and access to advance care planning, which is essential to allowing incarcerated individuals the right to die with dignity in an environment typified by lack of choice and control.
-O'Conner-Von, along with co-researcher Patricia Berry, will celebrate John's vision for health equity by sharing their research findings.
+O'Conner-Von, along with co-researcher Patricia Berry, celebrated John's vision for health equity by sharing their research findings.

 Susan O'Conner-Von, PhD, RN | Dr. Susan O’Conner-Von is a Professor in the School of Nursing and the Director of Graduate Studies for the Bakken Center for Spirituality and Healing.
 The focus of Dr. O’Conner-Von’s teaching, research and service is pain and palliative care.
 She has developed and taught palliative care courses with a focus on advance care planning and spiritual care.
 Dr. O’Conner Von is an AACN/ City of Hope ELNEC Train-the-Trainer in Pediatric and Adult Palliative Care.
 In addition, Dr. O’Conner-Von was a hospice volunteer for older adults for 16 years.